kennyjoseph/kennyjoseph.github.io/_includes/class.md

 # Project Details

-The final project in the class will involve running through the standard NLP+CSS pipeline:
+The final project in the class will involve running through the standard NLP+CSS pipeline to analyze either stance (using the method from the [Darwish et al paper](https://ojs.aaai.org/index.php/ICWSM/article/view/7286) or sentiment (using the method from the  [Felbo et al. paper](http://www.aclweb.org/anthology/D17-1169)).
+See [Model Building](#model-building) below for details on how the models will be implemented.
  1. Select a question
  2. Collect some (social media) data
  3. Annotate some of that data